Joel-Dahne/HighestCuspedWave.jl/README.md

 Some other notable files are
 - `src/TaylorModel.jl` - contains code for computing with Taylor
   models
-- `src/proof.jl` - contains code for bisecting the interval [-0.9997,
+- `src/proof.jl` - contains code for bisecting the interval [-0.9999,
   -0.0012] into smaller subintervals and the starting point for proving the inequality on for each subinterval.
 - `src/data-handling.jl` - contains code for handling the data
-  produced for the interval [-0.9997, -0.0012].
+  produced for the interval [-0.9999, -0.0012].

 ## Naming conventions
 Many of the variables in the paper have an index $\alpha$, in the code this is most of the time replaced with a `0`.
-For some of the most common variables We have the following correspondence between the name in the paper and in the code.
+We have the following correspondence between the name in the paper and in the code.

 | Paper                          | Code             |
 |--------------------------------|------------------|
 | $n_\alpha$                     | `n0` or `n₀`     |